JJ Jegede: Early life

+After finishing runner-up three times from 2010 to 2012, Jegede finally became the British long jump champion after winning the British Athletics Championships in 2014.

 Promotional work

 In 2011, Jegede jumped over three Mini Coopers as part of an advertising campaign for the Mini London 2012 edition models.
 He is involved in the Metropolitan Police's Met Track scheme, as well as Sky's Living For Sport campaign.
 As part of this, he has done numerous school visits.